When you want a super-soft, lightweight print with lots of colors in the design, our Smart HD direct to film (dtf) heat transfers are the way to go.

 Place the transfer on the shirt, image facing up.
 Push the press handle to start and apply for 12-15 seconds.

 Wait until the print cooled off(around 15-30 seconds), then peel off the sheet in a smooth, even motion.
+And press again (2-5 seconds) to enhance the final durability.

 NOTE: